PrincetonUniversity/prga/docs/intro.rst

 * `CMake <https://cmake.org/>`_ >= 3.5
 * `Google Proto Buffer <https://developers.google.com/protocol-buffers/>`_
+  * Use Protobuf 3.7 if Python 3 is used
+  * Use Protobuf 2.5 if Python 2 is used
 * `Verilog-to-Routing <https://verilogtorouting.org/>`_
 * `Yosys <http://www.clifford.at/yosys/>`_
 * `Icarus Verilog <http://iverilog.icarus.com/>`_